metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 #### **common.sh**

-First time this library is run, a new configuration file is created with several variables along with their default values.
+The first time this library is run, a new configuration file is created with several variables along with their default values.
 They will be used during the installation process.
 On the other hand, if the file already exists, then it just sources the values configured.
-The configuration file is created inside the cloned folder with `config_$USER` as file name.
+The configuration file is created inside the cloned folder with `config_$USER` as the file name.

 ```sh
 [alosadag@eko1 metal3-dev-env]$  ls config_*
 config_alosadag.sh
 ```

-The configuration file contains multiple variables that will be used during the set up.
+The configuration file contains multiple variables that will be used during the set-up.
 Some of them are detailed [in the setup section of the Metal³ try-it web page](https://metal3.io/try-it.html#setup).
 In case you need to add or change global variables it should be done in this config file.

 > note "Note"
-> I personally recommend modify or add variables in this config file instead of exporting them in the shell.
+> I personally recommend modifying or adding variables in this config file instead of exporting them in the shell.
 By doing that, it is assured that they are persisted

 ```sh
 [alosadag@eko1 metal3-dev-env]$ cat ~/metal3-dev-env/config_alosadag.sh